Henry Stanton Burton: Mexican War and duty in California

 During the Mexican–American War he became lieutenant colonel of U.S. Volunteers and served as second in command of the 1st Regiment of New York Volunteers.
 Accepted by the U.S. Army in August 1846, the regiment was transported around Cape Horn to California where it served as garrisons.
 Elements of the Volunteers under Lt Colonel Burton were involved in operations of the Pacific Coast Campaign in Baja California, fighting in the Battle of La Paz, Siege of La Paz and in the final defeat of the Mexican forces at the Skirmish of Todos Santos.
 His command remained as a garrison in Baja California until the peace treaty returned it to Mexico.

 As the war drew to a close, it appeared that Baja California would remain a Mexican state, while Alta California would become territory of the United States.
 Burton offered to help residents of Baja California move to Alta California and become United States citizens.
 Burton returned to Monterey with his command and the evacuated Mexicans.
 On July 9, 1849, he married one of the refugees, Maria Amparo Ruiz at Monterey.
 After his Volunteer regiment disbanded in October 1848, Burton, unlike most of them who rushed to the gold fields, returned to his regular army service; having been promoted to Captain on September 22, 1847.

+In December 1851, he served as a judge on the courts martial of George H. Derby, the famous humorist, and Joseph Hooker, the assistant adjutant general of the Pacific Division in Sonoma, California.

 In 1852, he bought Rancho Jamul near San Diego and homesteaded it on March 3, 1854.
 In 1855, he went to San Diego, to serve as commander of the Post at Mission San Diego de Alcalá where he first established Camp Burton, as a temporary position before occupying permanent quarters in the abandoned Mission San Diego de Alcalá.
 While there he was living at Rancho Jamul with his family.